The PHN has a commitment to strong, effective governance.

 Mr David Conry AM

-David is Managing Director of Damarcon, a privately owned advisory and investment business.
-He has over a decade of experience on private-, government- and community-sector boards including roles as Chair.
-He is the Chair of the Brisbane Powerhouse, a Fellow of the Australian Institute of Management and a graduate member of the AICD.
+David is Managing Director of Damarcon, a privately owned boutique advisory and investment business.
+He has over 15 years of experience on private, government and community sector boards, including Youngcare, Australian Institute of Health and Welfare, Health and Wellbeing QLD and the Australian Institute of Management.

-David has a strong community focus and was awarded the honour of Queensland’s Australian of the Year 2007 and EY Social Entrepreneur of the Year for his work in founding the national disability organisation Youngcare, and in 2019 an Order of Australia for his community and arts sector contributions.
+David has a strong community focus and was awarded the honour of Queensland’s Australian of the Year 2007 and EY Social Entrepreneur of the Year for his work in founding the national disability organization, Youngcare.
+In 2019 he was awarded the Order of Australia for his significant contribution to the disability and arts sectors.

 Mr Grant Dearlove